sprocket-9/nuvo-serial/README.md

 ## Notes
-I am currently using this library to create a Nuvo Integration for [Home Assistant](https://www.home-assistant.io/).
+A [Nuvo Integration](https://github.com/sprocket-9/hacs-nuvo-serial) built using this library, is available to control a Nuvo through a [Home Assistant](https://www.home-assistant.io/) frontend.

 ## Usage